Local family makes New York Times report

 It seems Spahn capitalized on the exposure provided by The Times report, starting a GoFundMe page to help the family make it through the COVID-19 shutdown.

-The GoFundMe page, which was posted about noon Friday, jumped to more than $9,000 by Friday evening toward a $10,000 goal.
+The GoFundMe page, which was posted about noon Friday, jumped to more than $11,000 by Saturday mornimg toward a $10,000 goal.
 More than 100 people donated various amounts to the family.

 ———